pinskylab/pinskylab_methods/analysis/cervus.md

-- In Windows,
+In Windows,

-- Log in to windows using the larva password
+1. Log in to windows

+2. Import the genepop file onto the machine and place it in a folder named appropriately for the project

-- Start Cervus
+3. Start Cervus

-- Click on Tools>Convert Genotype File>Genepop to Cervus
+3. Click on Tools > Convert Genotype File>Genepop to Cervus (takes seconds)

     - 2 digit format

     - do not use first ID as population name

-        - "Converted 192 individuals in one population at 1132 loci"
+    - "Converted 1816 individuals in one population at 1038 loci"

-- Click on Analysis>Allele Frequency Analysis
+4. Click on Analysis > Allele Frequency Analysis (takes seconds)

     - Choose the cervus file just created by conversion

     - top two options stay checked (header row, read locus names)

     - ID in column 2

     - First allele in column 3

     - Number of loci listed in the conversion step

     - Save as input_file_name_AF

+    - Do not do Hardy Weinberg

+    - Do not estimate null allele frequency

     - OK

+5. Run Identity Analysis to find recaptured fish - Click on Analysis > Identity Analysis - takes 30 seconds

+    - Genotype file and allele frequency info will be automatically populated, should match what you’ve done for those steps.

+    - Header should be checked

+    - ID in column 2

+    - First allele in column 3

+    - Do not test sexes separately

+    - Save summary output file using the same naming scheme

+    - Minimum number of matching loci 80% of the total loci - 830

+    - Allow fuzzy matching with 10% of the total loci - 103

+    - Do not show all comparisons

+6. Use the identity analysis to curate the genepop file and remove recaptured fish before running parentage.

-- Now run a simulation of parentage analysis
+Now run a simulation of parentage analysis

     - Click on analysis>simulation of parentage analysis>sexes of pair unknown
     - 20k offspring